titmouse001/C64TapCompressionTool/README.md

 # C64 Tap Compression Tool
  C64 tap file compression support for the [Tapuino with packed file loading] project
- Credit goes charcole for the [Origianl Idea], nice.
+ Credit goes Charcole for the [Origianl Idea], nice.

 This tool finds and compresses all TAP files inside a given folder
  - Orignal TAP files will not deleted